Chris-Schnaufer/agol2mysql/data_migration/README.md

 - `--pk_force_text`: force the primary key to be text and not integer (its schema definition needs to be a text type)

 If `--no_primary` is specified on the command line along with one or more of the other primary key flags, it is ignored.

+## Merge with existing data

+Once the legacy data is uploaded into the database, it's time to merge it with the existing data.

+The [Data Migration SQL.xlsx](https://github.com/Chris-Schnaufer/agol2mysql/tree/main/data_migration) workbook contains the SQL used to merge the data.
+Each uploaded data table (spreadsheet) has its own spreadsheet with the SQL commands used in the merge, in the order they were run.
+For some of the data there are extra SQL commands used to rectify a situation; they're included as reference and follow the merge SQL.

+There are two main types of SQL commands: the ones that prepare the Survey123 table to accept the new data, and the merge SQL command.
+Sometimes there's also another step that prepares the database for the merge, such as creating unique GlobalID values for the uploaded data.

+Also, some of the SQL commands use stored procedures.
+The SQL for creating, testing, and deleting the stored procedures are in the `.sql` files.